check-spelling/qemu/docs/system/secrets.rst

 At startup this can be done using the ``-object secret,...`` command line argument.
 At runtime this can be done using the ``object_add`` QMP / HMP monitor commands.
-The examples that follow will illustrate use of ``-object`` command lines, but they all apply equivalentely in QMP / HMP.
+The examples that follow will illustrate use of ``-object`` command lines, but they all apply equivalently in QMP / HMP.
 When creating a ``secret`` object it must be given a unique ID string.
 This ID is then used to identify the object when configuring the thing which need the data.